AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 <a name="theme"></a>
 ### 4.3 Theme and Styles

-The android:theme entry in the manifest file is also required for Feather to work properly, so add an entry to your themes.xml file (if you don't have one, create a new file called themes.xml in your res/values folder):
+The `android:theme` entry in the manifest file is also required for Aviary to work properly, so add an entry to your `themes.xml` file (if you don't have one, create a new file called `themes.xml` in your res/values folder):

     <?xml version="1.0" encoding="utf-8"?>
     <resources>